samiralam/rules-compendium/docs/phb/3-character-classes/sorcerer.md

 ### Level 5: Sorcerous Restoration

 When you finish a [Short Rest](/sources/dnd/free-rules/rules-glossary#ShortRest), you can regain expended Sorcery Points, but no more than a number equal to half your Sorcerer level (round down).
-Once you use this feature, you can’t do so again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you use this feature, you can't do so again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 ### Level 7: Sorcery Incarnate